Link

 }

-Function initFOC() will make sure that the BLDCDriver and CurrentSense classes are both well aligned, it is very important that the phase A of the currnet sense is exactly the phase A of the driver, phase B of the current sense exactly pahse B of the driver and the same for the phase C. To verify this, the initFOC will be calling the current sense’s funciton current_sense.driverAlign(...).
+Function initFOC() will make sure that the driver and current_sense classes are both aligned, it is very important that the phase A of the current sense is exactly the phase A of the driver etc. To verify this, the initFOC will be calling the current sense’s funciton current_sense.driverAlign(...).

 Alignment with the driver phases driverAlign(...)